symfony/symfony-docs/quick_tour/the_big_picture.rst

 Installing Symfony
 ------------------

 In the past, Symfony had to be installed manually for each new project.
-In order to simplify this set up, a new **Symfony Installer** was introduced recently.
-This means that the very first time you use Symfony on a computer, you have to install the Symfony Installer.
+Now you can use the **Symfony Installer**, which has to be installed the very first time you use Symfony on a computer.

 On **Linux** and **Mac OS X** systems, execute the following console commands: